-- The ACXAINIT function This function loads the API functions.
-The function does not have any parameters - Link the COBOL program with the stub INSTROOT.FIXLIB(ACX3GL), where INSTROOT is the high-level qualifier where Oracle Connect for CICS is installed
+The ACXAINIT function - This function loads the API functions.
+The function does not have any parameters.

 This appendix describes the APIs and functions:

 - Connection APIs

 - Transaction APIs

 - The Execute Function

 - The Get Event Function

 - The Ping Function

 - The Get Error Function